-When combining satellite data on a sphere $\Omega_R$ and local/regional data on a sphere $\Omega_r$ of radius $r<R$, not only methods that are able to deal with the local/regional aspect become necessary but also those that deal with the ill-posedness of downward continuation of data on $\Omega_R$.
+However, when combining satellite data on a sphere $\Omega_R$ and local/regional data on a sphere $\Omega_r$ of radius $r<R$, not only methods that are able to deal with the local/regional aspect become necessary but also those that deal with the ill-posedness of downward continuation of data on $\Omega_R$.
 Typically, those two problems are treated separately.
-Downward continuation has been studied intensively, e.g., in \cite{bauer13}, \cite{freeden99}, \cite{freeden01}, \cite{schneider98}, \cite{pereverzev10}, \cite{perev99} (for the more mathematical aspects) and \cite{cooper}, \cite{maimay03}, \cite{trompat}, \cite{tziavos} (for a more geophysical orientation).
-A particular approach to regularize downward continuation is given by multiscale methods (see, e.g., \cite{freeden99}, \cite{freeden01}, \cite{schneider98}, \cite{maimay03}, \cite{perev99} for the special case of spherical geometries).
-However, it seems that no approach intrinsically combines the two problems, especially regarding that downward continuation is required for the data on $\Omega_R$ but not for the local/regional data on $\Omega_r$.
+(Spherical) downward continuation itself has been studied intensively, e.g., in \cite{bauer13}, \cite{freeden99}, \cite{freeden01}, \cite{schneider98}, \cite{pereverzev10}, \cite{naumov}, \cite{perev99} (for the more mathematical aspects) and \cite{cooper}, \cite{maimay03}, \cite{trompat}, \cite{tziavos} (for a stronger focus on the geophysical application).
+A particular approach to regularize downward continuation is given by multiscale methods (see, e.g., \cite{freeden99}, \cite{freeden01}, \cite{schneider98}, \cite{maimay03}, \cite{perev99} for the particular case of spherical geometries).
+Yet, it seems that no approach intrinsically combines the two problems, especially regarding that downward continuation is required for the data on $\Omega_R$ but not for the local/regional data on $\Omega_r$.

 It is the goal of this paper, motivated by some of the previous multiscale methods, to introduce a two-step approximation reflecting such an intrinsic combination.
 More precisely, in the first step only data on $\Omega_R$ is used and downward continued by convolution with a scaling kernel $\Phi_N$.
 In the second step, the approximation is refined by convolving the local/regional data on $\Omega_r$ with a spatially localizing wavelet kernel $\tilde{\Psi}_N$.
 The connection of the two steps is given by the construction of the kernels $\Phi_N$, $\tilde{\Psi}_N$: Both kernels are designed in such a way that they simultaneously minimize a functional that contains a penalty term for the downward continuation and a penalty term for spatial localization.
 Thus, it is not the goal to first get a best possible approximation from satellite data only and then refine this approximation with local/regional data.
 It is rather to find a balance between the data on $\Omega_R$ and the data on $\Omega_r$ that in some sense leads to a best overall approximation.